 If you use a very wide tyre on a narrow rim, you risk sidewall or rim failure.
 This combination causes very sloppy handling at low speeds.
 Unfortunately, current mountain-bike fashion pushes the edge of this.
 In the interest of weight saving, most current mountain bikes have excessively narrow rims.
-Such narrow rims work very poorly with wide tires, unless the tires are overinflated...but that defeats the purpose of wide tires, and puts undue stress on the rim sidewalls.
+Such narrow rims work very poorly with wide tyres, unless the tyres are overinflated...but that defeats the purpose of wide tyres, and puts undue stress on the rim sidewalls.

 Georg Boeger has kindly provided a chart showing recommended width combinations:

 The GMS uses a two-number system: the first number is the width of the casing, and the second number is the width of the tread, both in millimeters.
 These measurements are taken on a rim which is 20 mm wide at the bead-capturing point, with a tyre inflated to 60psi and maintained for 24 hours.

 In addition to being able to accurately size a tyre, knowing the actual casing size and tread width provides an indication of air volume, tread characteristics and tread contact area; all of which provide you with a more concise idea of what ride characteristics to expect from each of WTB's tyres.

 Tubulars existed in 6 different sizes, but only two of them are readily available these days.